-Clay masks (also referred to as mud masks) have been around for millennia (not just for millennials).
-They are a fabulous way to harness some of the earth's rich, nutrient-dense, and powerful ingredients to help rejuvenate the skin.
+Clay masks are an incredible way to harness some of the earth's richest, most potent ingredients to help rejuvenate the skin.
 Why are clay masks good for acne, how do they work, and what is the best type of clay mask for you?
 Read on to learn more!

-What is clay and why are clay masks good for acne?
+What is clay, and why are clay masks good for acne?

-How do clay masks work?
+How do clay masks work to treat acne pimples?

 What are the best types of clay masks for acne-prone skin?

-Made with pure Australian pink clay, this mask also includes retinoids, beta hydroxy acids, and natural plant-based boosters to remove toxins, reduce inflammation, and provide hydration to the skin.
-The mask is designed to compliment MDacne Customized Acne Treatment system but can also be used on its own.
+Made with pure Australian pink clay, this mask includes retinoids, beta hydroxy acids, and natural plant-based boosters to remove toxins, reduce inflammation, and provide hydration to the skin.
+This mask is designed to complement the MDacne Customized Acne Treatment system but can also be used independently.

 How long should you leave on a clay mask?